fluent/fluentd-docker-image/README.md

 * store logs with tag `docker.**` into `/fluentd/log/docker.*.log` (and symlink `docker.log`)
 * store all other logs into `/fluentd/log/data.*.log` (and symlink data.log)

 This image uses Alpine Linux.

-If you want to use Ubuntu based image, use `ubuntu-base` tag.
+### Ubuntu based image

+This is deprecated.
+You can use `ubuntu-base` tag for your build but we don't maintain ubuntu based image with latest fluentd release.
+We recommend to fork `ubuntu/Dockerfile` for your case.

 ## Configurable ENV variables